Authorities say Henderson mom confessed to drowning her 2 children

 According to police, they found a “large kitchen knife and a towel that had a red substance that appeared to be blood” on the bed of the master bedroom.
 Around this time, Henderson detectives were told that Trevino had voluntarily walked into the emergency room at the hospital in Bullhead City.

-“During an evaluation she had admitted that she had just killed her two children,” police said.
+“During an evaluation she had admitted that she had just killed her two children,” police wrote.

 Bullhead City police arrived a short time later and detained Trevino.
 Henderson police then traveled to Bullhead City to question her.
 She confirmed to police that she was the one who wrote the suicide note late Sunday before the killings Monday.